cbrtl/ratenect-backend/CONTRIBUTING.md

 ### Coding Style
-To ensure a consistent coding style, we follow the [Prettier](https://prettier.io/docs/en/index.html) format.
-Make sure you write the code in the same style.
-You can run `npx prettier --write .` in the root directory to format all the code in Prettier standards.
+To ensure a consistent coding style, we use the [Prettier](https://prettier.io/docs/en/index.html) formatter.
+Make sure that before commiting, you run `npx prettier --write .` in the terminal to format all the code as per `.prettierrc`.